 Green card fees depend on how you apply—through Adjustment of Status (from inside the U.S.) or Consular Processing (from outside the U.S.).
 Additionally, the U.S. Citizenship and Immigration Services (USCIS) sets various fees that must be paid during the application process.

-Here’s a breakdown of what to expect in 2025 and how recent changes to USCIS fees could affect your total costs.
+Here’s a breakdown of what to expect in 2026 and how current USCIS filing fees may affect your total Green Card costs.

-Green card costs in 2025 can be significant.
-For family-based applications, the total expenses generally range from $2,000 to $3,000, while employment-based applications may cost $2,000 to $5,000 or more, especially if premium processing is used.
+Green card costs in 2026 can be significant.
+For family-based applications, total expenses generally range from $2,500 to $3,500, while employment-based applications may cost $2,000 to $5,000 or more, especially if premium processing is used.
 These estimates include USCIS filing fees as well as additional expenses such as medical exams, legal assistance, translations, and other supporting costs.

 What Affects the Total Cost?